monsurah-jim/RETAIL_TRANSACTION_REPORT_ANALYSIS/README.md

 <img width="467" alt="image" src="https://github.com/monsurah-jim/RETAIL_TRANSACTION_REPORT_ANALYSIS/assets/148765480/85c00ef2-dfe5-4952-a52c-8de4a36c4fc1">

 # 2) What is the hightest transaction made in the month of june?
-## The highest transaction made in t=june was 5691
+## The highest transaction made in june was 5691
 <img width="368" alt="image" src="https://github.com/monsurah-jim/RETAIL_TRANSACTION_REPORT_ANALYSIS/assets/148765480/4b74d345-c0c4-4268-9ef4-a64d534dd948">

 # 3) What is the total order amount in the month of january and which make the highest order between january and december?